Auxiliary-assisted energy distillation from quantum batteries: Energy extraction protocols and comparisons between them

 \subsection{Case II: Entangled initial battery-auxiliary state}

-In the previous section, we witnessed the advantage of stochastic energy extraction by performing projective measurement on the auxiliary system, which was attached to the battery, but the entire battery-auxiliary system was initially considered to be in a separable state.
 In this section, instead of restricting ourselves to separable initial states, we consider non-zero entanglement to be present in the initial battery-auxiliary state.
-We are keen to examine the impact of this initial entanglement on energy extraction.
+We wish to examine the impact of this initial entanglement on energy extraction.

 Let the initial state of the battery and auxiliary, $\ket{\psi_{BA}}$, be of the following form,